workLokeshVishwakarma/git-learning/CSS-README.md

 <hr />

-## CSS advance selectors
+## CSS advance selectors + PSEUDO-classes

 - `>` use to select all direct child elements

 - `+` use to select immediate sibling element

+- PSEUDO-classes
     - `:has` use to conditionally select element which has some (conditional-child-element), use to apply css on that parent
     - and `:is` use to select multiple elements, (many childs), shorthand (as shown bellow)

     - ![Screenshot 2023-06-29 at 1 21 27 PM](https://github.com/workLokeshVishwakarma/learning-notes/assets/121422811/b154f9e8-46a9-4e94-9377-5ab12138bb92)